ophirhan/cnsr-vlc-viewer-addon/README.md

 * Mac OS X (all users): /Applications/VLC.app/Contents/MacOS/share/lua
 * Mac OS X (current user): /Users/%your_name%/Library/Application Support/org.videolan.vlc/lua
 Create directory if it does not exist!

+# For developers

+1)change the lua folder's name to "luab".

+2)clone the repository a new folder named "lua"

+3) copy the contents of "luab" to "lua"

+4) delete "luab" folder